 The END is a complex Directive relying heavily on the collection of data and computer modelling technology to support the development of noise maps and Action Plans.
 It is important to acknowledge that as computer processing power develops, the manner in which data are collected and managed by different organisations will also evolve.
 This development is likely to continue for some time.
-Thus, an approach for preparing noise maps and Action Plans that is considered appropriate today may not be appropriate in the future, when more powerful processing may be available.
+Thus, an approach for preparing noise maps and Action Plans that is considered appropriate today may not be appropriate in the future, if more powerful processing is available.

 The Directive requires a strategic approach for noise mapping and defines, to an extent, what should be mapped and how the results should be described.
-This includes the use of common noise indicators ( $L{den}$ and $L{night}$ ) and an ultimate desire for common assessment methods.
+This includes the common noise indicators (L{den} and L{night}) and an ultimate desire for common assessment methods.
 This means that the results from the mapping phase of the END should be viewed as a good starting point for those bodies involved in noise regulation and control.

 At a European level, there will also be developments over the longer term.
-In particular, the Commission intends to undertake a review of the END following the first round of noise mapping and Action Planning.
+In particular, the Commission intends to undertake a review of the END following the first round of Noise Mapping and Action Planning.